Ideas + Advice

 I learned a lesson in scale when we first moved into this home.
 We had a large grey sectional in our last home that I loved, however, I quickly learned that it didn’t work in this home.
 I was determined to make it work at first, but it simply overwhelmed the room.
 We could barely access our patio door.
 We were in need of end tables, but they were completely out of the question because there simply wasn’t space because of our behemoth sectional dominating the room.
 I feel like this is a common mistake that many people make.

-Sometimes you have to live with a space and learn from your mistakes and that is exactly what I did.
-I always recommend measuring your space before shopping for furniture.
+Sometimes you have to live with a floor plan and learn from your mistakes and that is exactly what I did.
+I always recommend measuring your layout before shopping for furniture.
 Measuring will help you eliminate what won’t work so you can focus on what will.
 I measured our living area before shopping and knew what I had to work with.

 I found the ‘liked items’ feature on the Living Spaces website to be helpful when I was shopping for a new sofa.
-Since we have a very limited space to work with, I was able to select potential sofas using this feature before heading to the store.
+Since we have a very limited floor plan to work with, I was able to select potential sofas using this feature before heading to the store.
 I also liked that I could compare them side by side, which helped me to further narrow down my choices before I went to the store to check them out in person.
-The Cosmos Grey Sofa ended up being the perfect fit for our small modern living space!
+The Cosmos Grey Sofa ended up being the perfect fit for our simple modern living room floor plan!

 Function